MultiX-Amsterdam/image-data-module/overview-image-data.md

 This module is about processing image data and has the following learning goals:

-- **Goal 1**: Understand image processing pipelines for recognizing digits and object.s
+- **Goal 1**: Understand image processing pipelines for recognizing digits and object.
 - **Goal 2**: Understand how to implement Convolutional Neural Networks for image classification and evaluate model performance.
 - **Goal 3**: Experience various problems in training neural networks, such as vanishing gradient and improper weight initialization.